teganwilliams/CARDAMOMxDroughts/README.md

 - [R Code](/Code)
 - [Results Plotted](/Plots)

-If you have any questions about my research, please feel free to reach out to me: T.L.L.Wiliams@ed.ac.uk
+If you have any questions about my research, please feel free to reach out to me: T.L.L.Williams@ed.ac.uk